Ireland

 Automatic Enrolment Retirement Savings System Act 2024

-Impact date: 30 September 2025 The Minister for Social Protection has signed a Commencement Order for the Automatic Enrolment Retirement Savings System Act 2024 (the “Act”).
-Under the Commencement Order, 30 September 2025 has been marked as the official launch date for the new auto-enrolment system (which will be called My Future Fund).
+Impact date: 1 January 2026 The Minister for Social Protection has signed a Commencement Order for the Automatic Enrolment Retirement Savings System Act 2024 (the “Act”).
+1 January 2026 has been marked as the official launch date for the new auto-enrolment system (which will be called My Future Fund).
 The National Automatic Enrolment Retirement Savings Authority (“NAERSA”), the supervisory body which will be responsible for overseeing the system, will be established with effect from 31 March 2025.

 The Act establishes a new retirement savings scheme requiring both employers and employees to make mandatory contributions, starting at 1.5% of gross salary and increasing to 6% after ten years.
 The State will also contribute to the scheme.
 The scheme targets employees aged 23 to 60 who earn at least €20,000 annually and are not part of a qualifying occupational pension scheme.
 Employees will have the option to opt out after six months of participation.